9.1

 Deployment: Cloud or On-Premises

-Why We Chose It: Infor CloudSuite Industrial, formerly Infor SyteLine, is one of our top on-premise picks for lean manufacturers.
+Infor CloudSuite Industrial, formerly Infor SyteLine, is one of the top on-premise picks for lean manufacturers.
 It enhances agility and minimizes waste through specialized features like the Material Planner Workbench.
 This tool analyzes supply and demand across all warehouses and creates orders when inventory drops below safety stock levels.

-With the Material Planner Workbench, we found it easy to convert material requirements directly into purchase orders and jobs.
+With the Material Planner Workbench, it’s easy to convert material requirements directly into purchase orders and jobs.
 It also helps manage vendor selection, planned orders, and order quantities to reduce load times and excess inventory.
 Overall, the ERP system is adept at supply chain management, accounting, quality assurance, and advanced planning and scheduling.

 CloudSuite Industrial is designed with smart functionality, so manufacturers need less customization and a shorter implementation period.
-However, our research shows that Infor is increasingly shifting toward cloud-based solutions, potentially phasing out the on-premise version in the future.
+However, Infor is increasingly shifting toward cloud-based solutions, potentially phasing out the on-premise version in the future.

 Best for Lean Manufacturers: